infinilabs/coco-app/docs/content.en/docs/release-notes/_index.md

 - fix: resolve regex error on older macOS versions #605
 - fix: fix chat log update and sorting issues #612
 - fix: resolved an issue where number keys were not working on the web #616
+- fix: do not panic when the datasource specified does not exist #618

 ### ✈️ Improvements